Infinite utility: counterparts and ultimate locations

-In this paper I defend the view that the ultimate locations are \emph{people at times}.\footnote{As indicated above, most works on infinite ethics endorse the person-centered approach in one form or another.
-A recent exception is \cite{Wil21}.
-He argues that Pareto over persons should be rejected in favor of Pareto over times. } Informally, a person at a time is not a specific person, but the person born at a specific point in time (\emph{de dicto}).
-In \S \ref{sect: ultimate loc} I give a formal definition of people at times using a counterpart relation that identifies individuals born at the same time in different futures.
-I show that under certain assumptions (stated in \S \ref{sect: time and counterp}), this counterpart relation can be deduced from Parfit's \citeyearpar{Par84} \emph{No-Difference View}.
-In \S \ref{sect: cases}--\ref{sect: conclusion} I explore the implications of taking people at times as the ultimate locations through the study of a collection of examples.
-My conclusion from this study is that the unsettling implications of the time- and person-centered approaches can be avoided.
-Most notably, a broad class of infinite worlds that are incomparable using the person-centered approach can be strictly ranked.
+In this paper, I defend the view that the ultimate locations are \emph{people at times}.
+Informally, a person at a time is not a specific person, but the person born at some specific point in time (\emph{de dicto}).
+In \S \ref{sect: pat}, I give a formal definition of people at times using a counterpart relation that identifies individuals born at the same time in different futures.
+I show that, under certain assumptions (stated in \S \ref{sect: pat}), this counterpart relation can be deduced from Parfit's \citeyearpar{Par84} No Difference View.
+In \S \ref{sect: Ordeal and Depletion}--\ref{sect: comparability}, I explore the impli\-cations of taking people at times as the locations.
+My conclusion from this investigation is that the unsettling impli\-cations of the time- and person-centered approaches can be avoided.
+Most notably, a broad class of infinite worlds that person-centered views deem incomparable can be strictly ranked.